nigelmalaba1/AWS-CLI-Rust-Tool/README.md

-# AWS S3 Rust CLI Tool
+# LLM Rust CLI Tool

-The current [AWS CLI](https://github.com/aws/aws-cli/tree/v2) is written in Python.
-For this project I have built a mini AWS S3 CLI using Rust which supports CRUD operations for buckets and objects.
+- AWS S3 CLI using Rust which supports CRUD operations for buckets and objects.
+- Rust CLI that downloads LLM binaries as artifacts from Github and runs them locally
+- Rust CLI that spins up an AWS spot instance to run a Large Language Model

 ![image](./assets/s3-cli.png)